gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 Instance heartbeats will now be cached at both the auth server and the proxy.

-All rollout logic is trigger by instance heartbeat backend writes, as changes can only occur on these events.
+The rollout logic is progressed by instance heartbeat backend writes, as changes can only occur on these events.

 The following data related to the rollout are stored in each instance heartbeat:
 - `agent_upgrade_start_time`: timestamp of individual agent's upgrade time
-- `agent_upgrade_group_schedule`: schedule type of group (e.g., critical)
-- `agent_upgrade_group_name`: name of group (e.g., staging)
+- `agent_upgrade_group_name`: name of auto-update group

+At the start of the upgrade window, auth servers attempt to write an update rollout plan to the backend under a single key.
+This plan is protected by optimistic locking, and contains the following data:

+Data key: `[name of group]@[scheduled type]` (e.g., `staging@critical`)

+Data value JSON:
-- `agent_upgrade_group_start_time`: timestamp of current window start time
+- `group_start_time`: timestamp of current window start time
-- `agent_upgrade_group_end_time`: timestamp of current window start time
+- `group_end_time`: timestamp of current window start time

-At the start of the window, all queried instance heartbeats are marked with updated values for the `agent_upgrade_group_*` fields.
-Instance heartbeats are included in the current window if all three fields match the window defined in `cluster_maintenance_config`.
+- `host_order`: list of UUIDs in randomized order

+At a fixed interval, auth servers will check the plan to determine if a new plan is needed by comparing `group_start_time` to the current time and the desired window.
+If a new plan is needed, auth servers will query their cache of instance heartbeats and attempt to write the new plan.
+The first auth server to write the plan wins; others will be rejected by the optimistic lock.
+Auth servers will only write the plan if their instance heartbeat cache is initialized and recently updated.

 On each instance heartbeat write, the auth server looks at instance heartbeats in cache and determines if additional agents should be upgrading.
 If they should, additional instance heartbeats are marked as upgrading by setting `agent_upgrade_start_time` to the current time.
 When `agent_upgrade_start_time` is in the group's window, the proxy serves `agent_auto_upgrade: true` when queried via `/v1/webapi/find`.

-To avoid synchronization issues between auth servers, the rollout order is deterministically sorted by UUID.
+The predetermined ordering of hosts avoids cache synchronization issues between auth servers.
-Two concurrent writes to different auth servers may temporarily result in fewer upgrading instances than desired, but this should be resolved on the next write.
+Two concurrent heartbeat writes to by auth servers may temporarily result in fewer upgrading instances than desired, but this should be resolved on the next write.

 Upgrading all agents generates the following write load:
-- One write of `agent_upgrade_group_*` fields per agent
+- One write of plan.
-- One write of `agent_upgrade_start_time` field per agent
+- One write of `agent_upgrade_start_time` field per agent.

 All reads are from cache.
+Each instance heartbeat write will trigger an eventually consistent cache update on all auth servers and proxies, but not agents.
 If the cache is unhealthy, `agent_auto_update` is still served based on the last available value in cache.
 This is safe because `agent_upgrade_start_time` is only written once during the upgrade.
 However, this means that timeout thresholds should account for possible cache init time if initialization occurs right after `agent_upgrade_start_time` is written.